-Starting from 1 November 2015 for two years, a temporary moratorium on audits has become effective.
-The moratorium does not apply to tax audits and, in accordance with a list approved by the President, it also does not apply to audits related to cases which may create significant danger to the lives and health of the public, state security and economic interests, as well as to audits of the General Prosecutor's Office in connection with the investigation of corruption-related crimes.
-The list of permitted audits includes audits by the Ministry of Health of the quality of medicine, compliance with safety and sanitary-hygienic rules; and audits by the Financial Market Supervisory Authority of insurers and re-insurers.
+At present, until 1 January 2021, a temporary moratorium on audits is in force.
+The moratorium does not apply to tax audits and, in accordance with a list approved by the President, it also does not apply to audits of the quality of medicine, audits related to verification of compliance with safety rules and control over the safety of foodstuffs, audits related to cases which may create significant danger to the lives and health of the public, state security and economic interests, as well as to audits of the General Prosecutor's Office in connection with the investigation of corruption-related crimes.
+The list of permitted audits includes audits by the Ministry of Health of compliance with safety and sanitary-hygienic rules; and audits by FIMSA of insurers and re-insurers.